 - Models: a model code, usable for Danish conditions must be used.
 The PELMO model with the Hamburg scenario from FOCUS can be used, and the MACRO and MIKE-SHE models.
 If another model code is used, the report must document the way in which the calibrated water balance corresponds to the Danish scenarios. - Soil types and localities: the soils/localities specified by the Danish Environmental Protection Agency are used at present, two typical Danish soils, representing sandy soil (Karup) and boulder clay with preferential flow (Langvad) or the Hamburg scenario from FOCUS. - Climate data: time series over 30 and 24 years, respectively, for the two Danish localities must be used and 20 years (+ 6 years' calibration) for the Hamburg scenario. - If a substance is used every second year the time series is run for 40 years in PELMO with use every second year.
 If use is every third year the time series is for 60 years with use every third year.
 If use is every fourth year then this cannot be modelled within the PELMO shell and at tier 1 use is every third year.
-If refinement is required then the run must be completed outside the shell by constructing weather files and running 80 years with application every fourth year. - Substance specific parameters: 80 percentiles for degradation rates and sorption ratios (1/n) must be used and for K{OC} 20 percentiles must be used.
-These must be based on studies that are relevant/representative for Danish conditions. - Crop: where several crops are involved, the worst-case crop (with respect to vegetation cover, root development, etc.) must be used where possible.
+If refinement is required then the run must be completed outside the shell by constructing weather files and running 80 years with application every fourth year. - Substance specific parameters: 80 percentiles for degradation rates and sorption ratios (1/n) must be used and for KOC 20 percentiles must be used.
+All available data should be included, but a refinement can be made by selecting the studies that are relevant/representative for Danish conditions e.g. with respect to soil texture or pH.
+If there are less than three endpoints available then a worst case value should be used for modelling. - Crop: where several crops are involved, the worst-case crop (with respect to vegetation cover, root development, etc.) must be used where possible.
 Alternatively, all crops must be modelled. - Application: application of the highest dose for which authorization is sought must be modelled.
 In order to investigate the sensitivity to changes in the application date, separate model runs must be executed for at least three individual days of the period in which use of the product is proposed. - The results must be reported as annual averages.
 This also applies if the substance is used every second, third or fourth year.
 All output files must be submitted. - All use of values/input other than those set by the Danish Environmental Protection Agency/default values must be justified.

 The appraisal is done on the basis of the average annual leaching below the root zone (a depth of about one metre).
-The number of occasions when leaching exceeds the limit values is compared against the total number of runs.
+The number of occasions when leaching exceeds the limit value is compared against the total number of runs.
 If the limit is exceeded on more than a specified proportion of the occasions (1 of 20 years), the model runs cannot be used to support authorization for the proposed use.